Bowen-Xu04/MiniRendererProj/README.md

 # MiniRendererProj
-This is a minimal renderer based on my project of the course "Fundamentals of Computer Graphics", which got a grade of A. I have removed some bugs and developed some new characteristics in this new project.
+This is a minimal renderer based on my project of the course "Fundamentals of Computer Graphics", in which I got a grade of A. I have removed some bugs and developed some new characteristics in this new project.
 Feel free to try it!